09-02-2025

 Who Needs to Comply with KYC?

-• Financial Institutions: Banks, credit institutions, and other financial service providers.
+• Financial Institutions: Banks, credit institutions, and financial service providers.

 • Gaming and Gambling: Online casinos and betting platforms.

-• Legal and Advisory Services: Lawyers, notaries, and tax advisors handling substantial financial transactions.
+• Legal and Advisory Services: Lawyers, notaries, and tax advisors.

 The KYC Process: Step-by-Step